Ravenstine/goertzeljs/README.md

 The algorithm is used for detecting if specific frequencies are present in a sound(similar to a Discrete Fourier Transform).
 It has been most commonly used to detect DTMF(aka Touch-tone) from phone keypads, but it can also be used for a variety of other projects(instrument tuning, decoding FSK, detecting ultrasound, etc).

 This particular project is all vanilla JavaScript and uses no outside libraries.
-Practical use, however, may require a browser that supports WebRTC(AudioContext and getUserMedia).
-Because of this, the demo will only work on recent versions of Chrome and Firefox since it is processing audio in real-time.
+Practical use, however, may require a browser that supports AudioContext and getUserMedia.
+Because of this, the demo will only work on recent versions of Chrome and Firefox since it is processing in real-time.

 demo
 ==========